obiwanjacobi/Zalt/Under Construction/IDE v0.2/readme.md

 The `Direct` flag on any command indicates that the operation is to use the data from the Z80 memory directly and not copy it to the IDE controller's internal memory first.

-> The current design using a 64 pin ATmega128A does not have enough IO pins to have the external RAM and IDE interface active at the same time.
-When using a 100 pin ATmega1280/ATmega2560, this becomes possible.

 The `Sequential` flag indicates that (part of) the file is read in sequence (forward, not random access) *AND* that the command will not be interleaved with other commands.
 This allows the IDE controller to prefetch data for the next block while the Z80 program is processing the current block.
 Not all commands will take advantage of this flag but it is never an error specifying it.

 The `Status` field is a copy of the Status register at the very last moment the IDE controller has access to the Z80 memory bus.
 The status register can be queried at any time to get an up to date value.
 For instance a write command copies the data over to the IDE controller's internal memory and then releases the bus.
 At that time the status is `Busy` as an indication of the data being written to disk.
 It also indicates that it is ok for the Z80 program to fill up the (write) buffer with another block of data.